gadams05/2020_Merged_District_Data/README.md

 main.py builds a sqlite3 database file.
 Also, a prebuilt database file is available [here](https://drive.google.com/file/d/13Lff2690yTfAK6spUXJSNx1Ad4dKvb92/view).

 To use in a jupyter notebook, first install the excellent [jupyter-gmaps](https://jupyter-gmaps.readthedocs.io/en/latest/) plugin.
 Then use the helper functions in geodemo.py to generate the GeoJSON layers.
+See example [here](/geodemo.ipynb).

 Please report issues to the [issues tracker](https://github.com/gadams05/GeoDemo/issues).
 Thanks for using geodemo I hope you find it useful.